gvwilson/thirdbit/src/fiction/iffy/index.md

 at the same time.
-The animal had half a hectare to herself, but spent her time patrolling the fence that separated her from those who had created and then caged her.
+The animal had half a hectare to herself, but spent her time patrolling the fence that separated her from those who had created and caged her.
 She was the proudest and saddest thing Sandrine had ever seen.

 *she's beautiful*